fontfish/Wolf-and-Poems/Thoughts_on_FOSS.md

 ##### LibreOffice
 https://www.libreoffice.org/

 Libre Office has also improved in this area.
-Ruby text is supported and multiple text directions can even be implemented by using text boxes.
+In Writer, ruby text is supported and multiple text directions can even be implemented by using text boxes.
 Full parallel text support (for instance, a page split into two columns, one with vertical and one with horizontal text) would be a nice addition but is probably too specific a feature to reasonably hope for any time soon.
+In Draw, vertical text is supported in DTP-style text boxes, but as far as I can tell is *only accessibly via the toolbar* and not via any dialog windows.

 ##### Scribus
 https://www.scribus.net/

 Scribus has improved since I first attempted to use it, and I would happily recommend its use in publishing simple LTR text.
 Typographically, however, it still has a way to go – no vertical text yet (though RTL is now implemented in the 1.5 testing versions.
-This is a program I'd really like to see move forward with further text support.
+This is a program I'd really like to see move forward with vertical text support.

 ##### Google Docs (non-FOSS – proprietary but available web-based software)
 https://docs.google.com/

-For a company with the wherewithall, and reach that it has, Google's web-based document editor is completely lacking when it comes to anything more than RTL text support.
-For something so useful, it's something so limited.
-Google has also worked with Adobe to make a huge set of praiseworthy high-quality multi-language fonts (the Source Han/Noto fonts), but has only allowed the Pro version (Latin alphabet, Greek, Cyrillic) for use in Docs, which seems rather self-contradictory.
+For a company with the wherewithall and reach that it has, Google's web-based document editor is completely lacking when it comes to anything more than RTL text support.
+For something so useful, it's something very limited.
+Google has also worked with Adobe to make a huge set of praiseworthy high-quality multi-language fonts (the Source Han/Noto fonts), but has only allowed the “Pro” version (Latin alphabet, Greek, Cyrillic) for use in Docs, which seems rather self-contradictory.
 It may be possible to write add-ons for Google Docs that allow vertical text or extended font use, but that is far from accessible to the average user.
-Considering the resources Google have available and the widespread use of this program, it's a disappointment that it is still so exclusively Western language-focused, though I expect that to change.
+Considering the resources Google have available and the widespread use of this program, it's a disappointment that it is still so exclusively Western language-focused, though I expect that to change over time.

 ##### Other

-Aside from the above, searching online finds almost exclusively one of three things: vertical text viewer Adroid apps, vertical text CSS and output of graphics files with vertical text.
+Aside from the above, searching online finds almost exclusively one of three things: vertical text viewer Adroid apps (no editing), vertical text in CSS (web design/development) and output of graphics files (vector and raster) with vertical text.

 ### Brief Summary

 Vertical and RTL text support in both free and proprietary software has improved massively, but is still limited to a select few pieces of software.
 It seems that better vertical text support in programming bindings for GUI creation would help improve the ease of implementation.
-(I am aware that the GTK bindings allow vertical text on a label, for instance, but not in a text box or on a button.)
+(I am aware that GTK bindings allow vertical text on a label, for instance, but not in a text box or on a button.)